Beyond the Blues: Dealing With Recurrent Depression

 How I Deal With Depression

 Some people deal with chronic illness like diabetes or autoimmune disorders.
-I’ve come to understand that recurrent depression is my Achille’s heel.
-There is also a strong biological component in my family; my mother and sister both struggled with severe postpartum depression.
+I’ve come to understand that recurrent depression is my Achilles heel.
+There is also a strong biological component in my family.
 I know that medication alone is not the cure-all so I’ve expanded my arsenal of coping skills.
 I exercise, try to eat healthfully, volunteer, set boundaries like saying “no” when I need to, work on turning negative to positive self-talk, and cultivate an attitude of gratitude whenever possible.
 Some days are better than others, but that’s okay.
 Through it all, I’ve become a little wiser and much more accepting of myself and others.

 It pains me that there are still so many misconceptions about mental illness because it prevents so many people from seeking treatment.
 Don’t let perceived or even real stigma stop you from feeling hopeful or getting help.
 It’s your life and you absolutely matter.

-Jan Silver Maguire is a freelance marketing communications writer specializing in mental health.
+Jan Silver Maguire is a freelance marketing communications copywriter and journalist specializing in hospitality, health, and wellness.